 It Takes Just a Few Minutes to Start Your CNA Career

-The Role of a Certified Nursing Assistant
+The Function of a Certified Nursing Assistant

-CNA CoursesIn contrast to other licensed nurses, certified nursing assistants do not have to earn a college degree.
-CNA training can be acquired at community colleges or at Florence AZ vocational or trade schools.
-The duration of the training program can take anywhere from just one to 3 months, resulting in either a certificate or a diploma.
-Within the 1987 Nursing Home Reform Act, students are mandated to receive at least 75 hours of instruction, 16 of which must be clinical or "hands-on" training hours.
-Bear in mind that this is the minimum period of training mandated and that each state has its own prerequisites.
-So it's important to make certain that the program you enroll in not only fulfills the federal requirements, but likewise those for the state where you will be practicing.
-One suggestion is to check with the health or nursing board for your state to make certain that the training course is state approved.
-In addition to the training, each state requires a passing score on a competency test for certification.
-Depending on the state, there may be additional prerequisites as well.
+CNA CoursesIn contrast to other licensed nurses, certified nursing assistants do not have to obtain a college degree.
+CNA education can be received at community colleges or at Florence AZ vocational or trade schools.
+The length of the instruction can take anywhere from just one to three months, leading to either a certificate or a diploma.
+Within the 1987 Nursing Home Reform Act, students are mandated to obtain at least 75 hours of training, 16 of which need to be clinical or "hands-on" training hours.
+Bear in mind that this is the minimal amount of training directed and every state has its specific requirements.
+So it's crucial to make sure that the program you enroll in not only fulfills the federal requirements, but also those for the state where you will be practicing.
+One tip is to check with the health or nursing board for your state to make sure that the training course is state approved.
+As well as the training, each state requires a passing score on a competency test for certification.
+Depending on the state, there can be additional prerequisites as well.

 CNA Online Training